How to snake a drain? Sometimes you need a quick fix to your slow-moving drain. Or maybe pouring boiling water down the drain doesn’t work anymore?

-1. How to Snake a Sink Drain
+1. How to Unclog a Drain with a Snake

 Tools required: Hand gloves, Drain Auger, Pipe wrench or pliers or a screwdriver, and Towels or rags.
 The following are steps to be followed when snaking a sink drain.